Create

 Account Admins and Owners will have permission to configure everything mentioned in this article.
 Team admins will have permission to configure their team’s integrations and their team's alert policies.

-A number of Opsgenie integrations parse a priority, severity, or field that determines the seriousness of an alert.
-Most of the time these fields do not map 1-to-1 with Opsgenie’s alert priorities so Opsgenie will default the alert’s priority to P3.
+A number of Opsgenie integrations parse a priority, severity, urgency, or field that determines the seriousness of an alert.
+Most of the time these fields do not map 1-to-1 with Opsgenie’s alert priorities, so Opsgenie will default the alert’s priority to P3.

-Opsgenie provides default actions for every integration.
-You can edit these actions, and add others to meet many use cases.
-To map alerts to the correct priority, multiple create alert actions can be configured to manage which alerts are set to P1-P5.
+Opsgenie provides default rules for each integration.
+Integration rules can be easily edited and/or added to meet many use cases.
+To map alerts to the correct priority, multiple create-alert rules can be configured to manage which alerts are set to P1-P5.

-For example with a Jira integration, you can filter on an issue’s priority and map it to a corresponding Opsgenie alert priority:
+For example with a Jira integration - filter on an issue’s priority, then map it to a corresponding Opsgenie alert priority:

-These actions are reviewed in a top down order, and the first matching action will execute.
-Once this happens, no further rules are evaluated - so order sometimes matters.
+ALL rules are reviewed in a top down order, and the first matching rule will execute.
+Once this happens, no further rules are evaluated - so order sometimes matters!

-With the example above - if Jira creates an issue with a “Blocker” priority, the top create alert action maps to P1.
-If Jira creates an issue with a “Critical” priority, Opsgenie would skip the top action since its filter and conditions do not match the incoming payload.
-Opsgenie would then review the following create alert action, and map to P2:
+With the example above - if Jira creates an issue with a “Blocker” priority, the top create-alert rule maps the alert to a P1.
+If Jira creates an issue with a “Critical” priority, Opsgenie would skip the top rule since its filter and conditions do not match the incoming payload.
+Opsgenie would then review the following create-alert rule, and map the alert to a P2:

-The result must be one of the priority values that Opsgenie allows; P1, P2, P3, P4 or P5.
-In this field you can drag in dynamic fields, or use string processing methods / regular expressions to extract data that maps the alert priority.
+In the priority field it's possible to drag in dynamic fields offered within each integration, or use string processing methods / regular expressions to extract data that maps the alert priority.
+Simply "Start typing to add a custom priority."

-For example with Jira, if the priorities include a numerical value of 1-5, one create alert action can manage mapping all priorities with something like this:
+For example with Jira, if the priorities include a numerical value of 1-5, one create-alert rule can manage mapping all priorities with something like this:

 HtMAPiO5.jpg